Blazor is Awesome

 Bottom Line:

+Blazor is a world-class environment for web development.
 If you are an existing .Net developer looking for a unified programming model for web development, Blazor is a sound selection.
 Even if you are new to programming, Blazor is a great place to 'hang your hat'.
-C# is a world class programming language, I have never regretted learning it.
+C# is a world-class programming language, I have never regretted learning it.
 The Blazor programming model is well thought out and intuitive, this, coupled with it's considerable productivity gains, make Blazor a compelling choice.

 Thoughts about the future:

 Maybe you are thinking, should I even care?
 Isn't AI going to take my job anyway?
-No it's not, it just going to make you more productive.
+No it's not, it is just going to make you more productive.
 ChatGPT is amazing but people mistakenly think that this technology will somehow seamlessly translate into automatic, complete software solutions.
 It will not.
 What AI will do, and is doing, is handling the drudgery work for you.
 Type 'create a login screen in blazor' into ChatGPT or Anthropic.
 You get back a well formed Blazor login page.
 It doesn't do anything but it is a start.
 Now type 'create a login screen in blazor and hook it to my database' into ChatGPT.
 You get back a more complete answer but it still doesn't do anything useful.
 A developer is still required to wire everything together.
 In the long run I think automatic application creation has a future, but today, it is no where near ready.
 AI isn't going to replace you it is just going to help you get more done in a day.
 And this ignores 2 big areas where AI is grossly unsuited - Requirements Analysis and Software Design.
 Requirements analysis requires judgement and a solid understanding of context, and software design requires situational creativity.
 Computers are not very good at these.
+Plus ChatGPT makes mistakes.
+Lots of them.
+Typically the compiler will catch most of these, but the need for programmer oversight will remain.

 I don't want to minimize the effect that AI going to have on this industry, I think in the long run it's impact will be profound.
 But in the short and medium term it is just going to make experienced programmers more productive, not replace them.
 The challenge for all of us is: how best to leverage this new technology to build better applications, faster.
 Embrace the change.